-Instructions for Completing the Self-Study Report
+Instructions for Completing the Self Study

-Conducting Your Self-Study
+Conducting Your Self Study

-The Self-Study Report process provides an opportunity for the accredited provider or an organization applying for accreditation to reflect on its program of CME.
+The Self Study process provides an opportunity for the accredited provider to reflect on its program of CME.
 This process can help the organization assess its commitment to and role in providing continuing medical education and determine its future direction.

-An outline of the content of the Self Study Report is specified by Texas Medical Association (TMA), but the process of conducting a self-study is unique to your organization.
+An outline of the content of the Self Study Report is specified by Texas Medical Association (TMA), but the process of conducting a Self Study is unique to your organization.
 Depending on the size and scope of your CME program, you may involve many or just a few individuals in the process.
-Regardless of the size or nature of your program, the Self-Study is intended to address:
+Regardless of the size or nature of your program, the Self Study is intended to address:

-- The extent to which your organization has met its CME Mission (C1, C12). - An analysis of factors that supported or detracted from the CME mission being met (C11, C12). - The extent to which, in the context of meeting your CME mission, your organization produces CME that: - Incorporates the educational needs that underlie the professional practice gaps of your own learners (C2), - o Is designed to change competence, performance, or patient outcomes (C3), - Includes formats appropriate for the setting, objectives, and desired results (C5); not required for initial accreditation, - o Is in the context of desirable physician attributes (C6); not required for initial accreditation, - Is independent, maintains education separate from promotion, ensures appropriate management of commercial support, and does not promote the proprietary interests of a commercial interest (C7-10). - How implemented improvements helped your organization better meet its mission (C13); not required for initial accreditation. - The extent to which your organization is engaged with its environment (C16-C22); not required for initial accreditation.
+- The extent to which your organization has met its CME Mission (C1, C12). - An analysis of factors that supported or detracted from the CME mission being met (C11, C12). - The extent to which, in the context of meeting your CME mission, your organization produces CME that: - o Incorporates the educational needs that underlie the professional practice gaps of your own learners (C2), - Is designed to change competence, performance, or patient outcomes (C3), - o Includes content matched to your learners' current or potential scopes of practice (C4), - Includes formats appropriate for the setting, objectives, and desired results (C5), - o Is in the context of desirable physician attributes (C6), - Is independent, maintains education separate from promotion, ensures appropriate management of commercial support, and does not promote the proprietary interests of a commercial interest (C7-10). - How implemented improvements helped your organization better meet its mission (C13 C15). - The extent to which your organization is engaged with its environment (C16-C22).